First, the fine-print:

 Films must be available to screen as a digital file or a keyless (nonKDM) DCP.
 If you are unable or unwilling to provide us your film as a digital file, or keyless DCP, DO NOT SUBMIT your film.
 We do not screen off of BluRay or DVD under any circumstance.
 Digital files will be converted to DCP for theatrical playback at no cost to filmmakers (filmmakers may 'buy' the DCP from OWA to use again at a cut-rate deal).

-Sure.
-If you really want it.
-But not until after the festival.
-Send us an email in January/February/March 2018 before we get busy.
+Sure, but not until after the festival.
+Send us an email in January/February/March 2020 before we get busy.

 Didn't see the answer you were looking for?
 Did you try the style guides at the top?
 If so, and you still have not found the answer, send an email to Jordan at submissions@OtherWorldsAustin.com.